-10In the behavioral economics literature, it is common to elicit beliefs within laboratory experiments.
+11In the behavioral economics literature, it is common to elicit beliefs within laboratory experiments.
 However, the extrapolation of laboratory outcomes to actual lifecycle decisions may sometimes be viewed as controversial.

-11As far as I know, the Geweke-Keane approach (a form of expectation parameterization) has not been used widely by microeconometricians.
+12As far as I know, the Geweke-Keane approach (a form of expectation parameterization) has not been used widely by microeconometricians.
 However, it has been applied in an experimental framework by Houser, Keane and McCabe (2004).

-$^{^{12}}$ The literature on Hyperbolic discounting, which has emerged in the past 10 years, is perhaps the best example.
+13The literature on Hyperbolic discounting, which has emerged in the past 10 years, is perhaps the best example.
 Rubinstein (2005) present a good exposition of the major theoretical issues that are at sake in the current debate between behavioral economists and proponents of the more classical approach.

-to explain financial market behavior, and has also been analyzed in various laboratory experiments.
-As of now, over-confidence has been used mostly as a relative notion (using individual's own subjective ranking within a benchmark distribution in comparison with the individuals' actual ranking), but it has not been analyzed in a formal structural context.13 Interestingly, most application seem to consider over-confidence in a degenerate context, in which ex-ante risk (about ability) plays no role.14 As the approach suggested herein relies on estimation a full distribution of beliefs, I can distinguish between the degree of accuracy (under-estimation and over-estimation) and the degree of confidence (the level of ex-ante dispersion in the individual specific parameter).
+degree of confidence (dispersion) that characterize subjective ability evaluations.
+This allows me to link another segment of the behavioral literature with the literature on dynamic discrete choices.
+In recent years, the notion of "over-confidence" has attracted much attention.
+It has been used in order to explain financial market behavior, and has also been analyzed in various laboratory experiments.
+As of now, over-confidence has been used mostly as a relative notion (using individual's own subjective ranking within a benchmark distribution in comparison with the individuals' actual ranking), but it has not been analyzed in a formal structural context.
+14 Interestingly, most application seem to consider over-confidence in a degenerate context, in which ex-ante risk (about ability) plays no role.
+15 As the approach suggested herein relies on estimation a full distribution of beliefs, I can distinguish between the degree of accuracy (under-estimation and over-estimation) and the degree of confidence (the level of ex-ante dispersion in the individual specific parameter).
 Ultimately, the approach I suggest generalizes the popular notion of over-confidence.

-Finally, because the model distinguishes ex-ante beliefs from ex-post distributions (identified from panel data), a fourth objective is to contribute to the recent literature on the measurement of the degree of ex-ante risk and its comparison with cross-sectional heterogeneity which appears to be the central empirical measure motivation the literature on income or wage inequality.15
+Finally, because the model distinguishes ex-ante beliefs from ex-post distributions (identified from panel data), a fourth objective is to contribute to the recent literature on the measurement of the degree of ex-ante risk and its comparison with cross-sectional heterogeneity which appears to be the central empirical measure motivation the literature on income or wage inequality.16